 Fancy gatecrashing the awards?
 Chances are you won't get within 10 metres of the building.
 Police snipers are routinely positioned on adjacent rooftops, the area is declared a no-fly zone and all the local manhole covers are welded shut.
 That said, none of this stopped a pair of pranksters getting through in 2002 with the help of a fake limo pass.

 All films must have at least a token US release before 31 December in order to qualify for the following year's awards, but it isn't until the nominations are announced some six weeks before the ceremony that the Oscar race can start proper.
-The nominees are revealed 0530 LA time by the current Academy president, usually accompanied by a previous recipient.
+The nominees are revealed 05:30 LA time by the current Academy president, usually accompanied by a famous face or two.

 Bob Hope holds the record here, having hosted the ceremony 19 times over the course of 39 years.
 Johnny Carson was a fixture in the 1980s before Billy Crystal inherited his mantle.
-This year chat show host and comedian Ellen DeGeneres will host the Oscars for a second time, replacing Family Guy creator Seth MacFarlane, whose close-to-the-bone stint divided critics last year.
+Last year it was comedian Ellen DeGeneres, while this year's host is actor Neil Patrick Harris - the star of TV comedy How I Met Your Mother.